On the Dipole Approximation with Error Estimates: Introduction

-We want to stress that physically, time dependent vector potentials are very important, because they describe Lasers.
-In fact proofs of ionization such as~\cite{Costin1D,Yajima,Graffi,Moller,Froehlich}, which rely on the time dependence of the Laser field and make use of the dipole approximation, have been the main motivation for this work.
-Ionization also has been studied in the framework of non-relativistic QED (Pauli equation coupled to the second quantized vector potential), see e.g.~\cite{Griesemer}.
-In this paper the authors show that the ionization probability given by formal time-dependent perturbation theory is rigorously justified.
-As the vector potential only enters the ionization probability via $\vec A(0,t)$ their result also justifies the dipole approximation, but in a weaker sense than our Theorem~\ref{thm:main}.
-The use of the dipole approximation in non-relativistic QED dates back at least to a paper of Pauli and Fierz~\cite{PauliFierz} and in~\cite{Bach} this use is justified regarding the Hamiltonians.
-Here we justify the dipole approximation directly for the time evolution.
+where $\hat{k}$ is the normalized wave vector and $\hat{\varepsilon}$ the normalized polarization vector such that $\hat{k}\cdot \hat{\varepsilon}=0$.
+Also Laser pulses with for instance Gaussian shape are covered.
+Assumption (A1) on the atomic potential is satisfied by atoms with $N$ electrons as a consequence of \cite[Theorem X.16]{rs2}.
+The space $\D(\x^2)\cap\htwo$ contains for instance the bound states of hydrogen-like atoms.

-The conditions on the vector potential in Theorem~\ref{thm:main} are very general.
-They are fulfilled e.g. by continuous wave Lasers and also by Laser pulses (in this case $\lambda$ is the central wave length), to mention two important examples.
-To see that, we discuss these cases in more detail.
+Physically, the dipole approximation is of particular interest for proofs of ionization such as \cite{costin_lebowitz_stucchio, yajima82,graffi_yajima, moeller, froehlich_pizzo_schlein}, which rely on the time dependence of the Laser field.
+The use of the dipole approximation in non-relativistic QED dates back at least to a paper of Pauli and Fierz~\cite{pauli_fierz}, who describe the motion of a charged, spatially extended particle in a force field and use the dipole approximation for the emerging radiation.
+In~\cite{froehlich_bach_sigal}, this use is justified regarding the Hamiltonians.
+In \cite{zenk}, the authors show that in the framework of non-relativistic QED, the ionization probability is correctly given by formal time-dependent perturbation theory to leading order in the fine structure constant.
+As the dipole approximation produces merely an error of sub-leading order, their result also justifies the dipole approximation but in a weaker sense than our Theorem \ref{thm1}.
+Here, we prove the validity of the dipole approximation directly for the time evolution, and besides include with Theorem 2 an estimate of the rate of the convergence.